rodeknopje/epic-games-yoinker/README.md

    Create the secrets: `USERNAME`, `PASS` and `CAPTCHA` Fill you epic email in the `USERNAME` field and your password in the `PASS` field.
    For the `CAPTCHA` field go to this [link](https://dashboard.hcaptcha.com/signup?type=accessibility) and fill sign up for Accessibility Access.
 After signing up go to your mail,    right click the button in the mail and press "copy url adress".
-Paste the adress in your `CAPTCHA` secret it should look like this `https://accounts.hcaptcha.com/verify_email/00000000-1a1a-2b2b-3c3c-1a2b3c4d5e6f`
+Paste the adress in your `CAPTCHA` secret it should look like this `https://accounts.hcaptcha.com/verify_email/00000000-1a1a-2b2b-3c3c-1a2b3c4d5e6f`, two-factor authentication should be disabled for now.